When it comes to a visa application, Certificates are absolutely vital proof of who you are, and that you meet the criteria for the visa.

 The Apostille Stamp – when does it apply?

-All non-EU issued Certificates (which now includes the UK) need ‘legalising’ to prove they are the genuine article.
-With countries who have signed up to the Hague Convention of 1961 (which includes Spain), this means you need an apostille stamp.
+All non-EU issued Certificates (including the UK) need ‘legalising’ to prove they are the genuine article.
+With countries who have signed up to the Hague Convention of 1961 this means you need an apostille stamp.

 What if your Certificate wasn’t issued in a Hague convention country?

-If the Certificate you need legalising was issued in a country that is NOT part of the Hague Convention, then you’ll need to get a Certified copy of your Certificate ‘legalised’ by the country it was issued in.
+If the Certificate you need legalising was NOT issued in a country that is part of the Hague Convention, then you’ll need to get a Certified copy ‘legalised’ by the country it was issued in.
 Usually this takes the form of an Embassy Attestation but you’ll need to check the exact requirements with the issuing country.

 In the UK, only the Foreign, Commonwealth and Development Office (FCDO) can issue apostilles and the cost is 30 GBP per document (+ postage charges).
 However, there are private providers who will organise both apostilles AND attestations, as well as offering “bundles” for groups of documents.
-While this may save you time, they are generally more expensive than dealing directly with the FCDO.
+While this may cost more than going through the FCDO, it can save a lot of time.

 Note about translations